Disclaimer: I do not own Transformers.

 He had been lucky to get out with his life, because he didn't get out with both arms.

-Yeah . . .
-Ratchet hadn't been happy the orn he came limping back into New Iacon.
+Yeah… Ratchet hadn't been happy the orn he came limping back into New Iacon.
 Optimus hadn't been happy either.
-For that matter Jazz wasn't happy.
-It had been a long time since he got his aft that royally handed to him.
+For that matter, Jazz wasn't happy.
+It had been a long time since he had gotten his aft that royally handed to him.

-Now though here he was.
-Not two miles outside the village gates watching it, and all his chances for answers, burn to the ground.
-Sure, when the survivors had scattered to the wind they could sneak down and try to find their way into the tunnels, but without any info to guide them . . . not even Jazz was optimistic enough to think they stood a chance.
-If they weren't killed down there by the Underground then they would probably just never find their way back to the surface.
+Now though, here he was.
+Not two miles outside the village gates, watching it and all his chances for answers burn to the ground.
+Sure, when the survivors had scattered to the wind they could sneak down and try to find their way into the tunnels, but without any info to guide them… Not even Jazz was optimistic enough to think they'd stand a chance.
+If the Underground didn't kill them down there, then they would probably just never find their way back to the surface.

 Those tunnels were not called the Labyrinth of the Smelt for nothing.

 "What's it look like?"
-The once upon a time SIC of the Autobots that was now the Head of the Enforcers and Chief Advisor to both the ruling Prime and his Lord High Protector answered in a clipped, annoyed tone.
+The once-upon-a-time SIC of the Autobots, now the Head of the Enforcers and Chief Advisor to both the ruling Prime and his Lord High Protector, answered in a clipped, annoyed tone.
 Not that Jazz was surprised.
-The first piece of actual information they'd been able to nab alive vanishes from under their noseplates, and now one of the closest—even if they hadn't managed to get in yet—wild villages to them was burning to the ground all the clues it held going with it.
+The first piece of actual information they'd been able to nab alive vanishes from under their noseplates, and now one of the closest - even if they hadn't managed to get in yet - wild villages to them was burning to the ground, all the clues it held going with it.
 Because of the glitch they let slip away from them.